We recognise you may have questions about what the UK’s withdrawal from the EU means for you and architects’ profession.

 - UK national – citizens of the UK and Northern Ireland

-- Withdrawal Agreement – the agreement being negotiated between the EU and the UK to set out the arrangements for the UK’s withdrawal from the EU on 29 March 2019 and a declaration of how the UK-EU relationship will work after the transition period
+- Withdrawal Agreement – the agreement being negotiated between the EU and the UK to set out the arrangements for the UK’s withdrawal from the EU on Exit Day and a declaration of how the UK-EU relationship will work after the transition period